Frappes, those milky, ice-blended coffees, have become a staple summer drink and daily pick-me-up for many.

 Do Frappes have caffeine?

-As I’ve mentioned above, Frappes contain caffeine, but it’s hard to know exactly how much.
+As I mentioned above, Frappes contain caffeine, but it's difficult to determine exactly how much.

 That is why I've researched the caffeine content of the two main types of Frappes: the Greek Frappe and the McDonald's Frappe.